AntonStoeckl/dynamic-streams-eventstore-go/docs/usage-examples.md

     // 2.
 Build the current state from events bookAvailable, readerBorrowCount := buildStateFromEvents(events, bookID, readerID)
+    // ... implementation details of buildStateFromEvents omitted for brevity ...

     // 3.
 Apply business rules
     if !bookAvailable {